Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 3. The user process also triggers any relevant operation (ex: clearing widgets, setting various parameters), generally shows at least a main frame and records the GUI state that it needs for future use (typically containing at least the MyriadGUI references of the widgets that it created)
 4. Then the user process enters its own (GUI-specific) main loop, from which it will receive the events that it subscribed to, and to which it will react by performing application-specific operations and/or GUI-related operations (creating, modifying, deleting widgets).
 Generally at least one condition is defined in order to leave that main loop and stop the GUI (``gui:stop/0``)

-Refer to `lorenz_test.erl <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/test/user-interface/graphical/lorenz_test.erl>`_ test as a full, executable usage example thereof.
+Refer to the `gui_overall_test.erl <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/test/user-interface/graphical/gui_overall_test.erl>`_ and `lorenz_test.erl <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/test/user-interface/graphical/lorenz_test.erl>`_ test full, executable usage examples thereof.

 Defining ``gui`` as an interface between the user code and a backend also allows to enrich said backend [#]_.